Karthik-pedduri/MacClipBoard/README.markdown

 * **Clipboard History Panel (Dark Mode)**:
     ![Settings Window](https://raw.githubusercontent.com/Karthik-pedduri/MacClipBoard/main/screenshots/dark%20mode.png)
-    _A screenshot demonstrating the settings window where users can configure preferences in dark mode._

 🚀 **Installation**
 The pre-built application is fully functional and ready for immediate use.
 You can download it directly and start boosting your productivity!